-Now here are three of our favorite walks that make for a good break after dinner (or before breakfast).
-Click on the link below for more information
+Here are three of our favorite neighborhood history walks that make for a good break after dinner (or before breakfast).
+Click on the links below for more information.

 Broadway Streetcar Walk: This 3.1 mile loop will have you tracing the path of the Broadway Streetcar that served Alameda for generations.
 Consider printing the pictures and bringing them along to line up in the footsteps of history.